-Barry wants to change topic, of course, and Gene does not.
-He doesn’t want talk about being in the war.
+Barry wants to switch topic, of course, and Gene does not.
+He doesn’t want to talk about being in the war.
 As the story that defines him, he wants it to be about meeting Gene and the teacher immediately changes his opinion.
 It’s all about the ego again.

 And Sally’s performances in all those failed pilots were hilarious.
 SO.
 BAD.

-The Cop who has connected the dots between Fuches and Barry is not backing down, detemined to find out what happened to his former partner Janice.
+The cop who has connected the dots between Fuches and Barry is not backing down, determined to find out what happened to his former partner Janice.
 He interrogates Fuches and he makes up so many obvious lies!
 It was so OVER THE TOP!
 And to be honest, the evidence was incriminating.